 1. Good Coffee Beans

 Start with good quality, freshly roasted coffee beans.
 Avoid using coffee beans that are more than two to three weeks old.
-As time goes by, after being roasted, the beans start losing their freshness and their flavor.
+As time goes by, the beans start losing their freshness and flavor after being roasted.

 2. The Right Equipment

 Using good equipment does not guarantee a perfect espresso coffee, but following the correct instructions will help.
 The equipment you’ll need is a grinder and auto espresso machines.

 - The Grinder

 The grinder is as essential as the coffee machine.
 Espresso requires a fine grind size due to its short brew time.
 The grinder you purchase will determine the consistency of how much you can extract flavors from your coffee beans.

 Select grinders that do not overheat the beans will start faster and create a more uniform grind size.
 Overheating the beans may lead to a reduction in the freshness of the coffee and also in flavor.

 When buying an espresso machine, look for variables that you can control, such as temperature, pressure, water flow, dose, etc. Additionally, user-friendliness should be considered; this refers to your level of confidence while using the machine.